 I was recently listening to the “Your Highest Self” podcast.
-The host, Sahara Rose, was interviewing Meg Monahan, a meditation teacher and author.
-They were discussing a new book she wrote on meditation, “Don’t Hate, Meditate!”
+The host, Sahara Rose, interviewed Meg Monahan, a meditation teacher and author.
+They discussed a new book she wrote on meditation, “Don’t Hate, Meditate!”
 During the interview, Monahan shared an insight she heard from Deepak Chopra while training with him.

 She said, “Deepak Chopra told me that, at around age 7-8 years old, children receive the initial imprint of their conditioning, made up of everything they’ve seen and heard or have been told.”
 She described this as having your own unique set of prescription lenses placed upon you.
 She went on to say that, over time, these lenses become thicker because we unwittingly reinforce that way of seeing and being.

-Our own unique “prescription lenses” – the way we see the world.
+Our own unique “prescription lenses” – how we see the world.

-I found this an interesting way to describe how our perceptions of everything are placed upon us unknowingly by those closest to us.
-“Prescription lenses” is such a powerful image because we know that they affect every single thing we see – near or far, hazy or clear, neutral, or full of color.
+I found this an interesting way to describe how our perceptions of everything are placed upon us unknowingly by those closest to us when we were young.
+“Prescription lenses” are such a powerful image because they represent the entirety of every single thing we see – near or far, hazy or clear, neutral, or full of color.

 I can picture myself standing in front of a classroom of third graders.
 Each student had on a unique pair of glasses.
 In my image, the glasses are dramatic!
 Some were Elton John style – really wild and wacky.
 Others were ordinary with a greyish tint.
 Some were shiny and slightly rose-colored.
 In all cases, the lenses were locked in place.

-The layers that affect our perception of everything around us.
+The layers affect our perception of everything around us.

 I decided I wanted to explore this idea and look at these “prescription lenses” more closely.
-In my mind, I can see layers and layers on top of each other.
-Some layers closer to the surface can be changed easily.
+I can see layers and layers on top of each other in my mind.
+Those closer to the surface can be changed easily.
 They represent attitudes that can shift.
-I will call them tinted areas.
+I’ll call them tinted areas.

-The deeper down the layers go, the more rooted the thoughts, imprints, and beliefs.
-The middle layers may represent acquired beliefs and states of mind our caregivers held, and now we hold.
+The deeper the layers, the more rooted the thoughts, imprints, and beliefs.
+The middle layers, for instance, may represent acquired beliefs and states of mind our caregivers held and that we now have.
 The most stubborn beliefs, held in the closest part of the lens to us, are based on our decisions about ourselves in response to our parents’ and caregivers’ emotions and behaviors.

 These lenses also affect how we see ourselves.

 So, if this is true, so much of what we see through these lenses at such a young age will profoundly impact how we view everything in our world, and even more so – what we see when we look in the mirror.
-And what we see will be reflected onto us in the way we give and receive kindness and love, our expectations of how exciting and wonderful life will be, or how scary and unpredictable it might be.
+It will also reflect on us in the way we give and receive kindness and love.
+Our lenses hold our expectations of how exciting and wonderful life will be or how scary and unpredictable it might be.

 How can we change the prescription in our lenses?

-Then I think, How can I possibly change the prescription in my lenses?
-What if I want to remove some of these layers that I inherited from those closest to me?
+Then I think, is it possible to change the prescription in my lenses?
+What if I want to remove some of the layers I inherited from those closest to me?
 Monahan suggests that meditation is the answer.
-She says that, through meditation, we can remove layer upon layer, which can then bring us back to our original state of seeing a world full of joy and wonder.
+She says that, through meditation, we can remove layer upon layer, which can bring us back to our original state of seeing a world full of joy and wonder.

-For me, meditation and just becoming aware of these “lenses” are the most critical first steps.
-Being able to actually “see” the lenses I’ve been wearing has been so helpful.
+Meditation and just becoming aware of these “lenses” are the most critical first steps.
+Being able to actually “see” the lenses I’ve been wearing has been helpful.

-It took many painful experiences to realize that a part of me still didn’t “believe” that I truly deserved a great partner.
-This “layer” was probably one of the thickest and most stubborn layers of my prescription.
+It took many painful experiences to realize that a part of me still didn’t “believe” that I genuinely deserved a great partner.
+This “layer” was probably one of my prescription’s thickest and most stubborn layers.
 I needed it to change.
 I got to work!
 Through therapy, meditation, and prayer, I peeled away the layers of this belief.
 I understood where this layer came from.
-And I was able to change that lens prescription once and for all.
+And I was able to change that prescription once and for all.

 Checking in: What lenses are you looking through right now?

 These challenging times now have me thinking about my lens prescription again.
-Knowing I can adjust some things more easily than others, I question:
+Knowing I can adjust some things more quickly than others, I question:

-Am I looking through the lens of doubt and fear?
+Am I looking through the lens of fear?

-Another test – am I seeing through the lens of faith?
+Another test – am I seeing through the lens of love?

 I know I’m wearing these lenses when I have a deep sense of knowing that I’m exactly where I belong, doing precisely what I’m meant to be doing.
 Everything is happening for a higher purpose.
 Also, there are joyful, hopeful possibilities everywhere I turn.
-I see positive outcomes, and I see myself being led down a guided and loving path.
+I see positive outcomes, and I see myself being led and guided along a loving path.

-We can’t control what lenses we were given to wear when we were seven years old.
-We received them as a gift.
+We can’t control what lenses we were given to wear as young children.
 I’ve come to think that although some people are blessed to receive beautiful rose-colored lenses at such a young age, others are given the challenge and the opportunity to remake their lenses to their own liking.